montagestudio/firefly/README.md

    It builds all 4 images including rebuilding the base image.
 It takes 40~60 minutes to run.
 This script will automatically tag the firefly and filament repository.
    Adding -f in the command line will force the rebuild of the base images.
-It will frequently fail because of issues on the Digital Ocean site.
+It will frequently fail because of issues on the Digital Ocean site. -t disable the automatic tagging, usefull to re-try a build that failed withoyt creating a new tag in Github
  * `deploy/build/load-balancer-image.sh`
    It will build the load balancer image.
 It will not rebuild the base image if it already exists.